Edge Developer Platform

 Parameter

-- key: The key of the key-value pair that needs to be deleted.
+- key: The key of the key-value pair to be deleted.

 Return Value

-Return a Promise.
-You need to await this Promise to verify whether deletion is successful.
+Returns a Promise.
+You must await the Promise to verify whether deletion is successful.

 Usage Example